 The goal of CockroachDB is to “make data easy,” and while it seems like a stretch now, we eventually want CockroachDB to be able to act as the entire state layer for web applications.
 We are currently addressing the SQL layer, and a full-text search like ElasticSearch is somewhere ahead on the product horizon.
-Since Cockroach Labs has a Free Fridays policy for work on experimental projects, I decided to use mine to experiment with implementing the Redis protocol on top of CockroachDB, attempting to answer the question: Could CockroachDB ever replace Redis?
+Since Cockroach Labs has a Flex Fridays policy for work on experimental projects, I decided to use mine to experiment with implementing the Redis protocol on top of CockroachDB, attempting to answer the question: Could CockroachDB ever replace Redis?

 Redis is used in many organizations as a fast and feature-full cache, but not often as a persistent data store.
 This is because of its primarily in-memory nature and asynchronous replication strategy (where multi-node consistency is traded for higher performance).
 For organizations that do use Redis in a multi-node setup (either master/slave or Redis Sentinel), they must run additional software and configure their clients to support failover between nodes.
 Redis supports sharding (horizontal scaling) through Redis Cluster, which has similar limitations.